Lowering the Voting Age – Top 3 Pros and Cons

 While the push to lower voting age for state and federal elections is still an uphill battle, some smaller jurisdictions are lowering the voting age.
 A handful of cities in California, Maryland, and Vermont allow 16- and 17- year olds to vote in local elections, including school board elections as of Sep.
 2023.

 Should the Voting Age Be Lowered to 16?

 16-year-olds are just as knowledgeable about civics and have the same ability to make good voting choices as older voters.

 A study in the Annals of the American Academy of Political and Social Science found, “on measures of civic knowledge, political skills, political efficacy, and tolerance, 16-year-olds, on average, are obtaining scores similar to those of adults… Adolescents in this age range are developmentally ready to vote.”

 Scientists believe that “cold cognition” skills, those used to make the kind of informed, well-thought out choices needed in voting, are solidly established in 16-year-olds.

 Austria lowered the voting age to 16 in 2007.
-According to Markus Wagner, social sciences professor at the University of Vienna, et al., studies of subsequent elections show “the quality of these [younger] citizens’ choices is similar to that of older voters, so they do cast votes in ways that enable their interests to be represented equally well.”Read More
+According to Markus Wagner, Social Sciences Professor at the University of Vienna, and his coauthors, studies of elections after the Austrian voting age was lowered show “the quality of these [younger] citizens’ choices is similar to that of older voters, so they do cast votes in ways that enable their interests to be represented equally well.”Read More

 Lowering the voting age to 16 increases voter turnout and develops lifelong voting habits.